Marty's Bio

 His first theatrical dialogue was written for the "Houdini" segment of the MGM Grand Hotel’s 47-million dollar production, "EFX."
 The show (originally starring Michael Crawford, and later David Cassidy, Tommy Tune, and then Rick Springfield), also included his song "Tonight," with music by Don Grady.
 Marty wrote eight additional lyrics for "EFX," when the show was updated, a year after its opening.
 This remarkable entertainment, ran for a remarkable seven years.

-Marty and Don have also written and produced three complete CDs for Disney: "The Princess Tea Party Album," "Disney's Princess Christmas Album," and "Disney's Princess Party Album."
-These albums feature the first new songs written for the legendary Disney Princesses... in a generation.
+Marty and Don wrote and produced three complete CDs for Disney: "The Princess Tea Party Album," "Disney's Princess Christmas Album," and "Disney's Princess Party Album."
+These albums featured the first new songs written for the legendary Disney Princesses... in a generation.

-"Disney's Princess Christmas Album" will be re-released in October, and will include another new song for Snow White, "Christmas Eve Dinner."
+"Disney's Princess Christmas Album" was re-released, to include another new song of theirs for Snow White, "Christmas Eve Dinner."

-In addition, Marty and Don completed production of the first two episodes of the direct-to-DVD series "History's Heros" ("Patrick Henry" and "Paul Revere"), for American Animation Studios.
+Marty and Don also completed production of the first two episodes of the direct-to-DVD series "History's Heroes" ("Patrick Henry" and "Paul Revere"), for American Animation Studios.

 Marty received an Annie Award nomination for "We Are One," from the Disney sequel to "The Lion King" – "Simba’s Pride," and created lyrics for the score of another Disney sequel, "Pocahontas II: Journey to a New World."